 16 months in the making

 The iPhone 4S also kept the same composition as the iPhone 4, with two layers of chemically hardened glass sandwiched on either side of a stainless steel antenna band.
 The antenna band itself, however, was improved.
 It had the same configuration as the Verizon iPhone 4, but Apple split it into two components and enabled it to intelligent switch between transmit and receive to avoid attenuation and detuning both.
 Even while on a call.
-While CDMA EVDO Rev A data speeds had already been maxed out - given slow it was to begin with - Apple boosted the UMTS/HSPA speed to 14.4mbps.
+While CDMA EVDO Rev A data speeds had already been maxed out, Apple boosted the UMTS/HSPA speed to 14.4mbps.
 (Unlike AT&T, however, they initially refused to mislabel it as 4G.)
 The new Qualcomm RTR8605 chipset was dual-mode, however, so even the Verizon (and later Sprint) CDMA models could work on GSM internationally, making the iPhone 4S Apple's first "world phone".

 An infrared sensor was added to enable Siri's raise to speak feature, but otherwise the sensors remained the same.
-Apple stuck with the same 512MB of RAM, however, but did introduce a new 64GB storage option.
-The battery got a slight improvement as well, up to 1430mAh, but it resulted in 8 hours of usable battery life for 3G talk, but a reduction in standby time.
+Apple stuck with the same 512MB of RAM for the iPhone 4S, but did introduce a new 64GB storage option.
+The battery got a slight improvement as well, up to 1430mAh.
+It resulted in 8 hours of usable battery life for 3G talk, but a reduction in standby time.

 The cross-roads of technology

-As usual, it was meant as the first iPhone for new users, or an upgrade for iPhone 3GS users coming off contract (albeit a few months late).
-Although there were some who felt the upgrade wasn't big enough - or visible enough - in general reviews were, typically, excellent.
-Andy Ihnatko for the Chicago Sun Times:
+As usual, it was meant as the first iPhone for new customers, or an upgrade for iPhone 3GS customers coming off contract (albeit a few months late).
+Although there were some who felt the upgrade wasn't big enough or visible enough, reviews were generally excellent.

 John Gruber on Daring Fireball:

 Yours truly on iMore: